mho20045-dot/laser-engraver-robot-pid-control/README.md

 * Applying automatic control concepts
 * Designing and using a PID control system
 * Comparing robot motion before and after control
+* Adding MP4 motion videos to demonstrate the improvement
 * Analyzing the engraving trajectories of letters O, M, and L
 * Evaluating angle-time response graphs
 * Preparing the final automatic control presentation